Artist-in-Residence

 A Seeker’s Sabbatical

-Our home, our passion - Plough & Stars Project - is a working farmstead situated over 93 acres of hilltop in Southeastern Vermont.
-We grow over 60 varieties of vegetables, berries, and tree fruit that nourish our family and friends.
-We produce gallons of maple syrup.
-Our handcrafted spaces are warmed by wood, powered by the sun and the surrounding fields are home to laying hens and hives of honey bees.
+Plough & Stars is a working farmstead situated over 93 acres of hilltop in Southeastern Vermont.
+It is a region with a rich in history of idealists and iconoclasts - from the Putney Perfectionists to Helen and Scott Nearing - experimenting with their relationship to land and each other.
+We grow over 60 varieties of vegetables, berries, and tree fruit and produce gallons of honey and maple syrup that nourish our guests and community.
+Our handcrafted spaces are warmed by wood, powered by the sun and the surrounding fields are home to laying hens, a couple beef cows and honey bees.

-For 12 years now, we have been working at the intersection of land- and people-care, nurturing communities through the food we grow, landscapes we tend and events we organize.
+For 12 years now, we have been working at the intersection of land- and people-care, nurturing community through the food we grow, landscapes we tend and art we create.
 Our newest initiative: The Seeker’s Sabbatical - is an on-farm, artist-in-residence program for writers, musicians and visual artists whose work is making a significant contribution to healing, either personal or planetary.
 We believe that artists have a uniquely powerful gift to offer this precarious and precious moment.
 This residency is designed to support those creatives as they endeavor to uncover and give form to the truths that can carry us through.
-(More about our philosophy on the power of art in this time can be read here: https://erikjacobs.substack.com/p/seekers-sabbatical-an-invitation)
+(More about our philosophy on the power of art and creativity in this time can be read here: https://erikjacobs.substack.com/p/seekers-sabbatical-an-invitation)

-Right below the surface of this place is a song.
-Nobody wrote it.
-But it is written.
-And when we are well, it finds us, and we are remade.
-Anyone seeking quiet, wonder, rest, inspiration - the curious and hungry - bring your longings and deep desire to create.
+Anyone seeking quiet, wonder, rest, inspiration - the curious and hungry - bring your longing and deep desire to create.
 This space is for you.

-To inquire about securing a residency, simply reach out to us and answer: How does your work contribute to healing (personal, ecological, social…)?
+To inquire about securing a residency, simply fill out this form and let us know: How does your work contribute to healing (personal, ecological, social…)?
 How do you hope a residency will deepen/further your work?
 Applications will be accepted on a rolling basis until slots are filled.

 Frequently Asked Questions